trattner/trattner.github.io/_posts/2020-9-25-social-dilemma.md

 > _“Btw, I have listened through the Mars and Venus book, life-changing, I am so glad I have read it, and believe me it is the best book for couples to read”_

-> _“Finite and Inifinite games is my favorite book.
+> _“Finite and Infinite games is my favorite book.
 Life changing.
 Genuinely happy you found it.”_

 The quality of this content is so much higher than social media for me.
 I love owning my website, having it serve my sole purposes.
 I love how the only engagements are silent and unknown to me, or extremely positive and thoughtful like these messages.
 There is so much more signal, so much less noise.